syncedtoblog/syncedtoblog.github.io/_posts/2021-01-30-Impact-Covid-19-On-UK-Crime.md

 draft: 1
 ---

-Using the UK police's crime dataset we
+Using the UK police's crime dataset we looked at how crime changed in the UK's cities during the nationwide lockdown.

-Using crowdsourced flight tracking data, we quantified Covid-19's unprecedented disruption to air travel.
-In [Part 1](https://blog.synced.to/Impact-Covid-19-On-Air-Travel-1/) we showed how we did it using the [OpenSky Network](https://opensky-network.org/ "OpenSky Network Homepage") dataset, and now in **Part 2** we show what we found.

 ![_config.yml]({{ site.baseurl }}/images/2021-01-30-Impact-Covid-19-On-UK-Crime-1.jpg)
 *by [Mark Timberlake](https://unsplash.com/photos/LIrbNMnQ-jc)*

-The Crime Severity Score, devised by the Office for National Statistics, weighs different crimes to attribute a single crime severity score to a certain area.
-We scanned crimes over a 100km squared area in 2020, 2019 and 2018 in five of the largest cities in the UK: London, Leeds, Birmingham, Bristol and Liverpool.
+We scanned crimes over a 100km squared area in 2020, 2019 and 2018 in five of the largest cities in the UK (London, Leeds, Birmingham, Bristol and Liverpool). --- a difference in 2020's Crime Data

+The Crime Severity Score, devised by the Office for National Statistics (ONS), is a way of assigning a single score for the crime level in an area.
+The ONS has given each type of crime a [weight](https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/datasets/crimeseverityscoredatatool), using a broadly sentencing-based methodology:

+> Sentencing data, sourced from the Ministry of Justice (MoJ) have been used as the primary source for calculating offence weights.
+It was decided that sentencing would provide an appropriate metric for determining the seriousness of offences.
+It can be argued that sentencing is an objective measure, reflecting how society views crimes differently, given that it is based on legislation set by Parliament on behalf of the public. [(source)](https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/articles/researchoutputsdevelopingacrimeseverityscoreforenglandandwalesusingdataoncrimesrecordedbythepolice/2016-11-29)

+So, for example, possession of cannabis (weighted 3) is at the bottom end of the scale, along with e.g. dishonest use of electricity (weighted 7).
+While homicide has the highest weight of 7,979.
+We multiplied each crim

 For each city we then created crime scores from the raw crimes and normalised them by the city's population.